idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 # DEEP 2 Tutorial

-#### This tutorial walks you through running the various steps of the pipeline for a single DEEP 2 dataset, which is a 16 dish, 4k-mode MeerKAT observation of a random patch of sky, 11 GB in size.
+#### This tutorial walks you through running the various steps of the pipeline for a single DEEP 2 dataset, which is a snapshot (~20 minutes on source), 16-dish MeerKAT observation of a random patch of sky using the old ROACH-2 correlator, 11 GB in size.

-To begin, ssh into the ilifu cluster (`slurm.ilifu.ac.za`), and create a working directory somewhere on the filesystem (e.g. `/ceph/pipelines/your_username/tutorial/`).
+To begin, ssh into the ilifu cluster (`slurm.ilifu.ac.za`), and create a working directory somewhere on the filesystem (e.g. `/scratch/users/your_username/tutorial/`).

 ##### 1. Source `setup.sh`, which will add to your PATH and PYTHONPATH